How to defend against a disability pension decision in 2026

 Make sure you have the legal deadline for filing objections, which is essential for a possible court action later.
 If you do not file an objection at all, or do not file it within the time limit, you are barred from taking legal action.

 Objections must be submitted in writing to the Czech Social Security Administration.
 In your appeal against the medical report, you must state which decision it relates to (whether it was a decision not to grant, reduce or withdraw your invalidity pension), who issued it and what its reference number is.
 It is important to state why you disagree with it and to provide all the relevant facts, including, for example, medical reports and reports from other doctors.
-Based on the objections received, the health condition will then be assessed by the CSSA doctors who are responsible for the objection procedure.
+Based on the objections received, the medical condition will then be assessed by the CSSA doctors who are responsible for the objection procedure.
 This is a different doctor from the one who issued the original decision.

 Action in the administrative courts in the event of unsuccessful objections